 1987 - 4000 Martins Point Road, Kitty Hawk NC.
 Architect unknown.
 Sold in 2014 to Tracy A. and Duncan Byrd.

 1989 - The Marybeth and Bernard M. Stanfield Jr. House, 42 Ballybunion Lane, Pinehurst NC.
 Designed by Arthur Manns Harden.
 Deeded in 1997 to Bernard M. Stanfield, then to Chantal and Bernard M. Stanfield II.
-Sold in 2001 to Janet Brockett and St. Claire Bienvenu, Jr. For sale in 2014.
+Sold in 2001 to Janet Brockett and St. Claire Bienvenu, Jr. Sold in 2017 to Frances W. and Curtis P. Sankey.

 1990 - The Hans Jurgen Klaussner House, 2600 Sandtrap Lane, Asheboro.
 Designed by Tony Lineberry.
 Sold in 2014.